faser-app/faser/README.md

 - **Backend**: Node.js, Express
 - **Database**: MongoDB

-## Contributing

-Contributions are welcome!
-To contribute, please follow these steps:

-1. Fork the repository
-2. Create a new branch ('git checkout -b feature/my-new-feature')
-3. Commit your changes ('git commit -am 'Add some feature'')
-4. Push to the branch ('git push origin feature/my-new-feature')
-5. Create a Pull Request

 ## Contact

 For any questions or support, you can reach us at [support@faser.app](mailto:support@faser.app).